 Civil Engineering (CIV)

 The Bachelor of Engineering in Civil Engineering is designed to give students a solid foundation in civil engineering and sciences.
 It will provide students with a breadth and depth of technical knowledge in the field, preparing them to work immediately in most areas of the profession, including geotechnical engineering, environmental engineering, hydraulics, structural engineering, construction management, and transportation/traffic engineering.
 Students take courses in chemistry, physics, and math, in addition to a core set of engineering courses common to most engineering disciplines.
 Students are also introduced to computer software which expedites the design process, and they are taught how to balance engineering designs with economic constraints.
-The Civil Engineering BE Program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, under the General Criteria and the Program Criteria for Civil and Similarly Named Engineering Programs.
+The Civil Engineering Undergraduate Program at Stony Brook University is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 Program Educational Objectives